 - Defining and setting boundaries on those who refuse to think, operate, or be in relationships in a healthy way.

 - Knowing and embracing my God-created purpose and living it unapologetically and boldly.

 To put action into these lines of effort, I leaned on three essential resources:

-- God’s faithfulness and the promises that He has declared in His word to heal the brokenhearted and wounded, use all things together for my good, and restore and multiply what has been stolen or lost, and to never leave or forsake me,
+- God’s faithfulness and the promises that He has declared in His word to heal the brokenhearted and wounded, use all things together for my good, restore and multiply what has been stolen or lost, and to never leave or forsake me,

 - Fellowship with people who shared the same values of life, purpose, and faith.
 I became part of a family of Believers who could keep me accountable, encourage, and pray with me as I embraced life with tenacity and intentionality.